EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Click element `input[type="submit"]
 - Enter the test_ticket's name in element `#ticket-to-update`
 - Enter a string, that is less than 60 characters, containing only alphanumeric symbols that has a space for the first character  (ex. " t1")in the element `#update-name`
-- Click element `input[type="submit"]`
+- Click element `input[type="submit"]
 - Validate that the page has been redirected back to'/'and shows an error message stating “The name of the ticket is only allowed spaces if it is not the first or last character”.
 - Open /logout (clean up)

-### Test Case R5.1.3:  The name is only allowed spaces if it is not the first or the last character.
+### Test Case R5.1.3:  The name is only allowed spaces if it is not the first or the last character - Negative.
 Testing the last character.
 Mocking:
 - Mock backend.get_user to return a test_user instance
 - Mock backend.get_ticket to return a the test_ticket instance